Tshepiso37/CMPG323-Project3-25431285/README.md

      - Remove(T entity): Removes an entity from the database.
      - RemoveRange(IEnumerable<T> entities): Removes a collection of entities from the database.

--GenericRepository Class
+- GenericRepository Class
    The generic repository class implements the iGenericRepository interface.
-  The Methods do the following: Implements all methods defined in 'IGenericRepository' for generic data access.
+   The Methods do the following: Implements all methods defined in iGenericRepository for generic data access.

--iServiceRepository Interface
+- iServiceRepository Interface
    Interface for managing service-related data access, extending iGenericRepository<Service>.
-   - Additional Method:
-     - GetMostRecentService(): Retrieves the most recently created service.
+   The GetMostRecentService() method retrieves the most recently created service.

-7. **ServiceRepository Class**
+- ServiceRepository Class
-   - Description: Implementation of the 'IServiceRepository' interface for the service model.
+  This class implements the iServiceRepository interface for the service model.
-   - Methods: Implements all methods from 'IGenericRepository' and includes the custom method 'GetMostRecentService()' for service-specific operations.
+  All methods are implemented from iGenericRepository and includes the custom method GetMostRecentService() for service-specific operations.

-8. **Dependency Injection in Controller**
+- Dependency Injection in Controller
-   - Description: The 'ServicesController' uses dependency injection to inject the 'IServiceRepository' into its constructor, enabling data access without direct context references.
+   The ServicesController uses dependency injection to inject the iServiceRepository into its constructor, enabling data access without direct context references.

-9. **Implementation Instructions**
+- Implementation Instructions
-   - Description: Guidance to apply the repository pattern and dependency injection to all controller methods, replacing direct context references with repository calls.
+   Guidance to apply the repository pattern and dependency injection to all controller methods, replacing direct context references with repository calls.
-##### Program.cs
-A code for Dependence injenction was added, to cater for it.
-This is the line of code of added: builder.Services.AddRazorPages();.
+##### How to use the above
+To utilize the repositories mentioned and their respective code:

+- Implement the repository and interface classes for other models, following the pattern set for Product and Order.
+- Inject the appropriate repository interfaces into the controllers that require data access.
+- Ensure proper configuration in the ASP.NET Core Program.cs class for dependency injection.

 ###### Reference List
 https://www.youtube.com/watch?v=x6C20zhZHw8